Arturovaladez1/reading-notes/201/class01.md

 # Readings Class 01

 - This topic is important because it is beneficial for me to understand the process and basics of how the web works.
-How clients and servers communicate is the basics, but core basics to software development.
+How clients and servers communicate are the basics, but core the core to everything online.

 ## Topics